matpagle/sane/README.md

 # SANE
-This repository contains the mighty R function for the SANE computation, a novel acoustic index for measuring anthropogenic noise levels in terrestrial ecosystems.
+This repository contains the mighty R function for the SANE computation, a novel acoustic index for measuring anthropogenic noise levels in terrestrial ecosystems, for further details check [our paper](https://www.youtube.com/watch?v=6YsNRnZRgg8&list=RD6YsNRnZRgg8&start_radio=1).

 In case you were wondering, SANE is an acronym that stands for _Selective Anthropogenic Noise Exposure_.
 Now that we have answered the most fearsome question, let’s move on to less serious things.